 This is also why coffee in a paper cup tastes strange, it’s not necessarily cheap coffee (although I’m sure that doesn’t help) it’s the paper getting in and changing the taste.

-Depending on the type of coffee machine this can also help it sit better so that you get an even pour across the beans resulting in a nice balanced cup that’s perfectly extracted all the flavor from the coffee.
+Depending on the type of coffee maker this can also help it sit better so that you get an even pour across the coffee grounds resulting in a nice balanced cup that’s perfectly extracted all the flavor from the coffee.

 If you want to go for the original then you’ll want a Melitta coffee filter, they were the first company to offer unbleached filters, they were also the first company to bleach white filters using non-chlorine methods which brings us to the next section…